-• Use the campus escort service.
-Patrol members will escort students between campus locations from 5 p.m. to 1 a.m. nightly on school nights.
-Call 330-972-2911 to request the service.

-- If you feel threatened or if you want to report something suspicious, use one of over 480 emergency phones on campus, including more than 150 "Blue Light" phones.
+- Use the campus escort service.
+Patrol members will escort students between campus locations, when available, during school hours.
+If not available, UAPD officers will escort university community members.
+Call 330-972-2911 to request the service. - If you feel threatened or if you want to report something suspicious, use one of over 480 emergency phones on campus, including more than 150 "Blue Light" phones.
 These phones, distinguished by their blue lights, connect directly to the UA police dispatcher at all hours. - Program the University's emergency line into your cell phone: 330-972-2911. - Notify the UAPD if you notice anything suspicious or unusual.
 Call the department at 330-972-2911 (or 9-1-1 in an emergency) at any hour.
 We value every call.